stibiumghost/MLOps_simple_pipeline/README.md

 # Simple machine learning pipeline

-data_creation.py generates three two-dimensional binary classification datasets, each of witch split into two directories: train and test.
+data_creation.py generates three two-dimensional binary classification datasets, each of which split into two directories: train and test.

 get_files.py is a module that returns (X_file_n, y_file_n) for every pair in the folder.